ontop/ontop-website/dev/build.md

   $ mvn -Pprotege
   ```

-* to build the WAR files (`ontop-webapps-[ontop-version].zip`)
+* to build the WARs for RDF4J server and workbench applications extended with support for Ontop repositories (file `ontop-webapps-[ontop-version].zip`)
   ```console
   $ mvn -Pwebapps
   ```
+  **Note**: this bundle is no more part of Ontop release (as of version 4.1) but can still be built locally by users.
+The produced zip contains two WAR files that can be dropped into any Servlet container of choice, including Tomcat and Jetty.

-The Maven profiles (cli, protege, webapps) employed in the commands above exclude unneeded artifacts, javadocs generation, and testing from the build.
+The Maven profiles (cli, protege, webapps) employed in the commands above exclude unneeded artifacts, javadocs generation, and testing from the build, which is thus faster.
+These profiles can be arbitrarily combined to produce multiple bundles (e.g., `mvn -Pcli,webapps` to generate both command line tool and WARs).

 ### Other useful Maven commands